 Fire Clients Who Hold Back Your Business

-As an entrepreneur, it’s easy to think all of your clients are building your business.
+As an accounting professional, it’s easy to think all of your clients help build your business.
 However, some clients slow down your growth.
 In fact, your non-ideal clients cost you time and money.
 That’s because they sap your productivity and take away from your bottom line.

-When you start your business, you eagerly work with all sorts of clients.
-As your business grows, though, you learn which cilents get the best results from your service.
-And the ones who aren’t a good fit for your business.
+When you start your business, you eagerly work with a large variety of clients.
+As your business grows, though, you learn which clients get the best results from your service.
+And, the ones who aren’t a good fit for your business.

 It’s Your Decision

 Instead of working with all clients, you’ll eventually reach a point where you can cherry pick your clients.
 It’s okay for you to decide who you want to work with and who you don’t want to work with.Instead of working with all clients, you’ll eventually reach a point where you can cherry pick your clients.
 It’s okay for you to decide who you want to work with and who you don’t want to work with. #getpaidwhatyoureworth Click To Tweet

 You may have some concerns when you first consider cleaning up your client list.
 Often my clients express concerns about letting down their clients and making sure they have someone else who can do the work for them.
 Although it seems counter-intuitive, their accounting practice blossoms once they stop working with non-ideal clients.

 You probably know which clients are non-ideal.
 Pay attention to the red flags.
 Red flags are subtle clues that they will not be a great client once you start working with them.
 You may get a gut feeling about someone, or their personality rubs you the wrong way.